josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 </CalloutPlusQuote>

 Even perfect code can still make bad products.

-If all you did was build the wrong thing fast, could you really call that being "productive?"
+And if all you did was build the wrong thing fast, could you really call that being "productive?"

 _Maybe_.
 Maybe if you're just using AI to launch things at the wall as fast as possible to see what sticks, you could call faster failure productive.
-But even then, it's worth asking: how long is this approach actually a net gain?
+But even then, it's worth asking: how long is that approach actually a net gain?

 There's a finite limit to how often you can do a bad job quickly before it starts costing more than slowing down would have.
-How many fast, cheap iteration cycles will you burn through before it would've been more efficient to just do it slowly and methodically in the first place?
+How many fast, cheap iteration cycles will you burn through before it would've been more efficient to just do it slowly and methodically from the start?

-But this is all assuming AI actually speeds up the iteration loop in the first place—and while that seems like a sound theory on paper, there's reason to believe it might not be the case at all in practice.
+But this is all assuming AI actually speeds up the iteration loop in the first place—and while that seems like a sound theory on paper, there's reason to believe it might not always be the case in practice.

 Why?
-Because you're moving faster _before_ the point you realize it's not worth further iteration, drop it, and move on...but that point moves _later in the process_.
+Because you're moving faster _before_ the point you realize it's not worth further iteration...but that point moves _later in the process_.

 Previously, you would've paused before going too far—say, before implementing the login system—because you would've stopped to consider whether it was worthwhile to invest so much time and effort.
 You might have decided it wasn't.

-But when using AI, because that investment is far more trivial, you just keep going a lot longer than you would have, until the initial gains become a wash.
+But when using AI, because that investment is far more trivial, you'll likely just keep going a lot longer than you would have otherwise—maybe even past the point where the initial gains are a wash.

 <CalloutPlusQuote>

-There's a good chance you won't actually iterate faster using AI; it's likely you'll just build much more fleshed-out failures, in roughly the same amount of time.
+There's a good chance you won't actually iterate faster using AI; you might just build much more fleshed-out failures, in roughly the same amount of time.

 </CalloutPlusQuote>